kubernetes/kubernetes/docs/proposals/sysctl.md

 // PodSecurityPolicySpec defines the policy enforced. type PodSecurityPolicySpec struct {
 	...
-	// AllowedSysctls is a white list of allowed sysctls in a pod spec.
+	// Sysctls is a white list of allowed sysctls in a pod spec.
 Each entry
-	// is either a plain sysctl name or ends in ".*" in which case it is considered
+	// is either a plain sysctl name or ends in "*" in which case it is considered
 	// as a prefix of allowed sysctls.
-	AllowedSysctls []string `json:"allowedSysctls,omitempty"`
+	Sysctls []string `json:"sysctls,omitempty"`
 }
 ```

-The `simpleProvider` in `pkg.security.podsecuritypolicy` will validate the value of `PodSecurityPolicySpec.AllowedSysctls` with the sysctls of a given pod in `ValidatePodSecurityContext`.
+The `simpleProvider` in `pkg.security.podsecuritypolicy` will validate the value of `PodSecurityPolicySpec.Sysctls` with the sysctls of a given pod in `ValidatePodSecurityContext`.

 ### Application of the given Sysctls